-- Don’t waffle- if you can say it in 9 words, then don’t use 24.
+- Get straight to the point- if you can say it in 9 words, then don’t use 24.

 - Match your skills and experience to the requirements in the job description- do your research!

-- Avoid generalised statements and clichés- specific statements look better, ALWAYS!
+- Avoid generalised statements and clichés- specific statements ALWAYS look better!

 - Express yourself clearly

-Remain formal and professional, but straightforward (don’t tongue tie yourself).
-Remember to check your cover letter.
-Reading it outloud will help you to spot those long sentences.
-Which you can rewrite, and then check everything makes sense again!
+Remain formal and professional, but straightforward (don’t tongue tie yourself) and remember to check your cover letter.
+Reading it out-loud before you send it will help you to spot those long sentences, which you can then rewrite.
+When you’re done, make sure to check to make sure that everything makes sense again!

 Tip: Check, check, check!
-Remember to check all your work.
+Make sure that you check your work over and over.
 Take advantage of your careers service and friends to make sure your cover letter is acceptable, professional, and addressed to the RIGHT company.
 It won’t matter what you have written if a recruiter cannot read it properly.
-Avoid handing in a cover letter riddled with mistakes, long sentences and below-par grammar – it’s a sure fire way to put you on the back foot with your application.
+Avoid handing in a cover letter riddled with mistakes, long sentences and below-par grammar – it’s a sure fire way to put you one step behind other candidates with your application.

-Now you know “How to write a cover letter?” you can get on with it, AND nail it!
+Now that you know “How to write a cover letter?” you can get started AND nail it!
 Still looking for your perfect company to write that cover letter for?
 Then check out Magnet.me to connect with companies that are looking for someone like you!